henriksson-lab/zorn/index.md

 To install Zorn, see the [install page](articles/install.html).

+To get started using Zorn, see the [manual](articles/get_started.html).

-If you use Zorn in your research, please cite: (XXX)
+If you use Zorn in your research, please cite (XXX)

 Zorn is developed and maintained by the [Henriksson and Carroll labs](authors.html)